-The 75th Golden Globe Awards have very publicly tackled sexual assault.
+The 75th Golden Globes have very publicly tackled sexual assault.

 And now Natalie Portman has brought sexism into the conversation, too.

 It’s no secret that the Golden Globes 2018 set the stage of the Time’s Up movement – a line in the sand where Hollywood celebrities decided to stand up to sexual assault with a show of solidarity by wearing all black.